 Contemporary Art Center (CAC)

-Completed in the fall of 2010, the CAC houses a new art gallery, a mixed-media performance space, and more than two dozen new graduate studios for the MFA students on the top floor.
+The CAC houses a new art gallery, a mixed-media performance space, and more than two dozen new graduate studios for the MFA students on the top floor.
 A technologically advanced and LEED-certified green building, the CAC is also home to a new motion-capture studio, several sound recording facilities, a small auditorium, and faculty offices.

 Art Culture Technology building (ACT)